Vesicular Stomatitis Outbreak Updates

 - Prize List Listing of Veterinarian - GR 901: The name and phone number of veterinarian must be listed in the prize list if not known it must state where information will be posted.
 Competition management to provide to the federation designated veterinarian contact no less than 7 days prior to the start of the competition.

-- Written Isolation Plan - GR 845: All competitions are required to have an isolation protocol in place and submitted to steward or technical delegate prior to the start of the competition.
+- Isolation Plan - GR 874: All competitions are required to have an isolation protocol in place and submitted to the Federation no later than 14 days prior to the start of the competition.

-- Any horse identification to the competition management as showing signs of infectious disease.
+Any horse identified to competition management as showing signs of infectious disease,

 |